TeeRollup: Efficient Rollup Design Using Heterogeneous TEE: Design

 \bheading{Registration.} To ensure that DAPs store the metadata of the state recorded on TSC, we require DAPs to register and lock a specified collateral amount.
 For clarity, we provide an illustrative example of a DAP registering on the TSC.
 Initially, the DAP registers by submitting $\left<D_{addr}, v\right>_{\sigma}$ to TSC, where $D_{addr}$ represents the DAP's address (\ie, the public key), and $v$ is the collateral value.
 Upon receipt, TSC authenticates the signature $\sigma$ and validates whether $v$ exceeds the minimum requirement value for collateral, denoted as $C$.
 If a DAP successfully passes the verification, it is authorized to store the metadata of \sysname.

-{ \bheading{Laziness penalty mechanism.} We introduce the collateral $C$ and laziness penalty mechanism to incentivize DAPs.
+{ \bheading{Laziness penalty mechanism.} We introduce the collateral $C$ and the laziness penalty mechanism to incentivize DAPs.

 Specifically, the client can initiate random data requests to the DAPs, and the node that fails to post a response loses part or all of its collateral (\ie, a slashing of collateral).

 Once the data request is triggered, the DAPs should respond to the TSC within time $l$, otherwise, the DAPs will suffer a slashing of collateral.
 The response consists of the metadata and the Merkle path proof for the metadata.

 For the slashing mechanism, we follow the design in~\cite{tas2023cryptoeconomic}, which introduced an optimal slashing function for DAPs.

 In our design, for a system with $m$ DAPs, each DAP stores a copy of the metadata.
 Thus, any DAP can respond to the request and provide the complete metadata.
 Besides, the response from DAP can be verified by the TSC, and the invalid response is considered to be a no-response.
 For a specific data request, the sets $X= \left <x_1,x_2,..., x_m \right>$ represent the reply of DAP.
 Let $x_i = 1$, if DAP $q_i$ sends a valid data response to TSC, and $x_i = 0$ otherwise.
 Since this design is a special case for~\cite{tas2023cryptoeconomic}, the slashing function for $q_i$ is defined as follows.

 The TSC slashes the collateral $C$ put up by each DAP that has not sent a valid response before the timeout if there is no valid response.
-Otherwise, if there is more than one response in the TSC before the timeout, it punishes the non-responsive DAPs by a modest amount, namely $W + \epsilon$, where $W$ is the cost for the DAP to construct and send a response to TSC.
+Otherwise, if there is more than one response in the TSC before the timeout, it punishes the non-responsive DAPs by a modest amount, namely $W + \epsilon$, where $W$ is the cost for the DAP to construct and send a response to the TSC.
 Note that $\epsilon$ is a small number to prevent the DAP from responding negatively to save the cost $W$. }